 - are pregnant or plan to become pregnant.
 OPDIVO and YERVOY can harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 It is not known if OPDIVO or YERVOY passes into your breast milk.
-Do not breastfeed during treatment with OPDIVO or YERVOY and for 5 months after the last dose of OPDIVO or YERVOY.
+Do not breastfeed during treatment and for 5 months after your last dose of OPDIVO or YERVOY.

 Females who are able to become pregnant: